Train Regression Models in Regression Learner App

 You can train models in parallel using Regression Learner if you have Parallel Computing Toolbox.
 Parallel training allows you to train multiple models simultaneously and continue working.

-To control parallel training, toggle the Use Parallel button on the app toolstrip.
+To control parallel training, toggle the Use Parallel button in the Train section of the Learn tab.
+To train draft models in parallel, ensure the button is toggled on before clicking Train All.
 The Use Parallel button is available only if you have Parallel Computing Toolbox.

 When models are training in parallel, progress indicators appear on each training and queued model in the Models pane.
 If you want, you can cancel individual models.
 During training, you can examine results and plots from models, and initiate training of more models.